Easy Traeger Grilled Lamb Chops cook quickly, are easy to prepare and are the perfect bite served with some easy sides for a quick weeknight meal.

 Make up my easy grilled spinach for some more green things in your life.
 If you are in the mood for salad but don’t think you can handle any more Greek Freak in your life, I highly recommend my homemade Caesar dressing.

-What else can I make with Greek Freak?
+What else can you make with Greek Freak Mediterranean Seasoning?

 Need some ideas to use up that Greek Freak Mediterranean seasoning?
 I have lots on the site that you’ll love!
 See the whole list of my Greek Freak Recipes here.